prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // must be larger than the refund fee.
       refund_amount: Amount;

+      // Refund fee associated with the given coin.
+      // must be smaller than the refund amount.
+      refund_fee: Amount;

       // SHA-512 hash of the contact of the merchant with the customer.
       H_contract: HashCode;